I started the Colorado Lost & Found Pets page on Facebook about 6 years ago and WOW have I learned a bunch along the journey.

-4. MICROCHIP!
+5. MICROCHIP!
 If you have found a pet…Have it Scanned for a Microchip at the local vet, shelter or Petsmart.
-If you have lost your pet, contact the company as they can often send out alert (there might be a fee).
+If you have lost your pet, contact the company as they can often send out an alert (there might be a fee).

 Some good insight from someone who lost their pet: “One problem we had that we didn’t know we had: Home Again never put our contact information in their system.
 When I called to alert them that we had a missing dog, they couldn’t help.
 I didn’t have the ID number.
 Check to see that the chip is registered!
 And make certain the second point of contact has the ID number.”
 Your Vet can check your chip for you to make sure it’s got the correct information on it.

 MOST Important!!!
 Post Flyers.
 Big Flyers.
-Let people know you are missing you pet.
+Let people know you are missing your pet.
 Unfortunately, some people will not call the Humane Society, and may not actively look for you, but if they see a flyer they may think twice about keeping your pet.
-Additionally, if one person in the family has decided to keep you pet, but someone else see the sign they might act on getting your pet back. ( Remember, you got flyers in step #1)
+Additionally, if one person in the family has decided to keep your pet, but someone else sees the sign they might act on getting your pet back. ( Remember, you got flyers in step #1)

-Here are a couple of links about flyers
+Here are a couple of links to help with flyers

 Helping Lost Pets – This one not only provides flyers for print and online but it also registers the pet on the map and sends out alerts to pet lovers in your area and emails us.